savanna-initiative/savanna-outliers/README.md

 ### [Savanna Outliers: Plug & Play Anomaly Detection](https://github.com/savanna-initiative/savanna-outliers.git)

-This package allows to detect outliers using Grubb's test and Chauvanet's criterion.
+This package allows to detect outliers using Grubb's test for outliers.
+Supports hashes and arrays as inputs.

+Grubb's test (named after Frank E. Grubbs), also known as the maximum normed residual test or extreme studentized deviate test, is a statistical test used to detect outliers in a univariate data set assumed to come from a normally distributed population.

 #### Installation